-Farrelly, a Jackson, was the representative for Pennsylvania's 18th congressional district from 1825 to 1827.
+Farrelly was the representative for Pennsylvania’s 18th congressional district and was a Jackson.
+He served from 1825 to 1827.

 From Dec 1821 to Jan 1826, Farrelly missed 44 of 190 roll call votes, which is 23.2%.
 This is worse than the median of 16.1% among the lifetime records of representatives serving in Jan 1826.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.